← All tools

 4. Use the wildcard mask field if you're writing a Cisco ACL.

-Edge cases are handled correctly: /31 follows RFC 3021 and reports two usable hosts (point-to-point links), /32 reports a single host (loopback or host route), and /0 reports the entire IPv4 address space.
-The mask is shown in dotted, prefix and binary forms so you can paste it into whichever config syntax you need.
+Edge cases are handled correctly: /31 follows RFC 3021 and reports two usable hosts for point-to-point links, while /32 reports a single host for loopback or host routes.
+This network divider accepts both CIDR notation and dotted-decimal mask inputs, showing results in prefix and binary forms for easy integration into Cisco configs.

 Frequently Asked Questions